OSIPI/osipi.github.io/pages/pages-root-folder/about.md

 A founding board organised [launch events](/news/) during and after the ISMRM 2019 and drafted more detailed plans including this project website and logo, communication channels, governance structure and mission statement.

-The plans were accepted by the ISMRM study group and the ISMRM executive committee in november 2019 and the operational phase of OSIPI was launched on 1 december 2019.
+The plans were accepted by the ISMRM study group and the ISMRM president and president-elect in november 2019 and the operational phase of OSIPI was launched on 1 december 2019.
 OSIPI has no predefined end date and is designed to evolve as the need for coordinated perfusion software development changes.

 *OSIPI founding board:* Laura Bell, Patricia Clement, Charlotte Debus, Andrey Fedorov, Simon Levy, Steven Sourbron, and Frank Zoellner.